-Reducing methane emissions is another way of reducing total greenhouse gas emissions.
 Methane is a powerful greenhouse gas.
-It has a shorter lifetime than CO2 in the atmosphere, but has an effect on global warming that is about 25 times worse than CO2 in a 100-year perspective, and about 86 times worse in a 20-year perspective.
+It has a shorter lifetime than CO2 in the atmosphere but has an effect on global warming that is about 25 times worse than CO2 in a 100-year perspective, and about 86 times worse in a 20-year perspective.
 While gas, when burnt for power, has half the CO2 emissions of coal, leakages and release of gas at any point in the value chain reduce its climate benefits.

 For our US onshore operated assets, Equinor uses US Environmental Protection Agency (EPA) calculation methodologies and emissions factors to estimate methane emissions for our onshore operated assets, in accordance with federal requirements.
 We are already exceeding the US federal methane detection and mitigation requirements, and our efforts to reduce emissions continue unabated.
 Equinor supports effective federal EPA regulations on methane and aims to work with authorities to continuously improve and develop regulations.

 In 2017, Equinor extended its use of infrared cameras to its mid-stream facilities, leveraging experience gained in US onshore and Norwegian offshore assets.
-Equinor has created methane baseline in the US operated assets by using optical path laser spectroscopy to accelerate the detection and repair of methane leaks and verify the outcome of reduction measures at onshore facilities.
+Equinor has created methane baseline in the US operated assets by using optical path laser spectroscopy.
+This new technology accelerates the detection and repair of methane leaks and validates the effectiveness of these reduction measures.
 These optical sensors are mounted on a drone which enables assessment of individual leaks from specific equipment types as well as total emissions from an entire facility.

 Equinor was a founding partner of the Climate and Clean Air Coalition’s Oil and Gas Methane Partnership (OGMP) set up in 2014.
 In the US, we have joined the ONE Future and the API Environmental Partnership Program.
-We are also a part of the Methane Guiding Principles and the Oil and Gas Climate initiative and committed to the ambition to move towards near zero methane emissions.
+We are also a part of the Methane Guiding Principles and the Oil and Gas Climate initiative (OGCI) and are committed to the ambition to move towards near zero methane emissions.
 Within these initiatives we are working with expert partners to improve methane data collection, share best practice, carry out field studies, and select and deploy cost-effective methane management technologies.